Learning from Synthetic InSAR with Vision Transformers: The case of volcanic unrest detection: Experiments

 In this subsection we discuss whether we can use synthetic data to create new InSAR datasets on the real domain.
 For this purpose we utilize the great performance of our best model Swin-PL-Pseudo on the real test set (97.1\%).
 Looking at the breakdown of Table~\ref{tab:eval} we see that the model produced 16 false positives out of 365 negatives and 6 false negatives out of 404 positives.
 The low number of false negatives is important for a critical task like that.

-Given the above observations, we used Swin-PL-Pseudo to create pseudo labels on a new unlabeled real InSAR dataset with 2272 samples.
-We then proceed to train a simple ResNet18 CNN for 100 epochs, keeping the training settings as described in Section~\ref{sec:best-encoder}, while removing the weight decay since the induced noise of the pseudo-labels can act as a regularizer.
+Given the above observations, we used Swin-PL-Pseudo to create pseudo labels on a new unlabeled real InSAR dataset with 2272, $224\times224$ pixel samples, acquired from Comet-LiCS portal, the same source as C1.
+We then use these pseudo labels to train a simple ResNet18 CNN for 100 epochs, keeping the training settings as described in Section~\ref{sec:best-encoder}, while removing the weight decay since the induced noise of the pseudo-labels can act as a regularizer.
 The test accuracy of the resulting model ($91.6\%$) on C1 surpasses the previous state of the art ($91\%$) and by far the performance of the ResNet18 model when trained on synthetic data ($85\%)$.
 We denote this model as ResNet18-Only-Pseudo in Table~\ref{tab:eval}.